User-defined rule files and lib libraries¶

 scheck Rule Introduction¶

-The rule script consists of two files: a Lua file and a manifest file.
-Both files must exist simultaneously, and they must share the same prefix!
+The rule script consists of two files: a lua file and a manifest file, both of which must exist simultaneously!
+And the file prefixes must be the same!

 -